GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/integration-layer.md

     </div>
   );
 };
-export default App;
 ```

 ### Adding a pre-publish checklist

-You can also initialize a checklist for the user to see after they are done creating a story.
+You can also initialize a checklist to assist the user by offering design suggestions.
 There are many pre-built checks in `@googleForCreators/story-editor` for you to use.
 Also, you can create your own checks as shown in the later parts of this section.

 Story editor accepts 3 categories of checks, below is the list of all categories with corresponding pre-built checks available for initializing the checklist.